What is Social Anthropology?

 What student support is offered?

-We organise regular events for alumni to speak to our student and staff at which alumni talk about how their studies in the Department have influenced their careers.
-We have a range of recorded, short interviews here.
+We organise regular events for our alumni to speak to students and staff about how their studies have influenced their careers.